xebia-functional/nine-cards-backend/endpoints.md

 * With a string: ```{ "deviceToken" : "tokentoken" } ```
 * With null: ``` { "deviceToken" : null }```
 * Without field: ```{}```
+The action of this endpoint is to modify the `deviceToken` associated to the client.
+If the `deviceToken` field in the request is a string, then this value replaces the previous one.
+If it is `null`, or the field is missing, then the client is left with no `deviceToken`.

 If successful, the response body is an object that contains two fields: the `androidId` of the client that issued the request,